countifyfun/docs/docs/02-getting-started.md

 ## Problems?

-If you encountered any problems while inviting or setting up Countify, make sure to [make an issue on GitHub](https://github.com/countifyfun/bot)<!-- or reporting the bug on [our Discord server](https://countify.fun/discord) -->.
+If you encountered any problems while inviting or setting up Countify, make sure to [make an issue on GitHub](https://github.com/countifyfun/bot) or asking for help in [our Discord server](https://countify.fun/discord).